Lukas Franck (Committee Chair)

 Julijana György Matešić

-Julijana György Matešić has a DVM degree under the Faculty of Veterinary Medicine, University of Zagreb and has been a qualified Guide Dog and Mobility Instructor with 30 years of experience.
-She joined the guide dog movement in Croatia in 1991 and was part of a small group of enthusiasts who were dreaming and working hard to establish the first GD School in Croatia – Croatian Guide Dog and Mobility Association (CGDMA).
-She then became one of the first GDMI Cadets in Croatia and was also fortunate to be an apprentice under the Canadian Guide Dogs for the Blind.
+Julijana György Matešić is a DVM and Guide Dog and Mobility Instructor.
+She joined the guide dog movement in 1991.
+She was a part of a small group of enthusiasts who were dreaming and working hard to establish the first guide dog school in Croatia.
+She was fortunate to be an apprentice at Canadian Guide Dogs for the Blind and became one of the first GDMIs in Croatia.

 Julijana was appointed to the Development Committee in 2021.